-Guwahati: We are developing bamboo varieties suited to our region and setting up nurseries for large-scale production, which will be a key focus of the new policy, said Sazzad Alam, ACS, Mission Director of Assam State Bamboo Mission during an interview with Pankhi Sarma of Business North East.
+Guwahati: We are developing bamboo varieties suited to our region and setting up nurseries for large-scale production, which will be a key focus of the new policy, said Sazzad Alam, ACS, Mission Director of Assam State Bamboo Mission during an exclusive interview with Pankhi Sarma of Business North East.
 He is also the Joint Secretary to the Government of Assam, Industries, Commerce & PE Department, Assam.

 Sazzad Alam, ACS, Mission Director of Assam State Bamboo Mission